jupyter-server/gateway_provisioners/docs/source/operators/config-add-env.md

 # Additional environment variables

-Besides those environment variables associated with configurable options, the following environment variables can also be used to influence functionality:
+In addition to those environment variables associated with configurable options, the following environment variables can also be used to influence functionality:

 ```text